2022–23 Liga III

-The 2022–23 Liga III will be the 67th season of Liga III, the third tier of the Romanian football league system.
+The 2022–23 Liga III was the 67th season of Liga III, the third tier of the Romanian football league system.
 The season will begin in August 2022 and is scheduled to end in June 2023.

 This season is the third consecutive with a format that will include 100 teams (10x10).
 The format was changed two seasons ago, due to the financial problems generated by the COVID-19 pandemic.
 The difference this season is that a play-off and play-out was introduced between the regular season and the promotion play-offs.

 Team changes

 Teams excluded by Romanian Football Federation

 Academica Clinceni and Gaz Metan Mediaş relegated to Liga II at the end of the 2021–22 Liga I season.
 On 20 June 2022, Academica and on 27 June 2022, Gaz Metan was relegated directly to Liga III, by the Romanian Football Federation, which denied a second tier licence to Academica and Gaz Metan, due to important financial problems and unpaid debts to current and former players and managers.

 Academica Clinceni II, the second team of Academica Clinceni, which was a Liga III member, was automatically relegated to Liga IV, as an indirect result of the first team relegation to the third tier.

 On 8 August 2022, Academica Clinceni and Gaz Metan Mediaş were both excluded from all the competitions organized by the Romanian Football Federation, due to financial problems.